ayazuddin007/Kubernetes-Mumshad/Installation/Kubenetes_Minikube_Installation.md

 Key Pair	ayzdn.pem

-Note:
+Note
-	- An update to Minikube required a minimum of 2 vCPUs
-	-  changed the Instance Type from t2.micro (1 vCPU) to t3.micro (2 vCPU)/t2.medium
+An update to Minikube required a minimum of 2 vCPUs changed the Instance Type from t2.micro (1 vCPU) to t3.micro (2 vCPU)/t2.medium

 SSH to K8S-Minikube